Question 304 of 520

 What is the correct answer to this question?

-The correct answer is: PAT (Port Address Translation) — Port Address Translation (PAT), also known as NAT overload, allows many internal hosts to share a single public IP address by mapping each session to a unique port number.
-This is the most common technique used in home and small office routers.
+The correct answer is: PAT (Port Address Translation) — PAT (Port Address Translation), also known as NAT overload, is the correct choice because it allows multiple internal hosts to share a single public IPv4 address by mapping each unique internal IP:port combination to a different source port on the public address.
+This is the only NAT technique that provides many-to-one address translation, which is exactly what a small office with more devices than public IPs requires.

 What should I do if I get this N10-009 question wrong?